 So, whilst there is an evidence base on which to build a platform for evidence-based policies, there are some important caveats.

-Few studies are from the United Kingdom.
-Of the 89 RCTs listed in the FHI review, 74 are from the USA and another 5 from Canada; just seven are from the UK.
+Few studies are from the UK.
+Of the 89 RCTs listed in the NIPH review, 74 are from the USA and another 5 from Canada; just seven are from the UK.
 Of these studies, six are in London, one of which also includes Manchester, and the other one is from Oxford.
 None are from Scotland, Wales or Northern Ireland.

 Overseas studies are relevant, but we do need to be sensitive to differences in context which may mean that things that worked elsewhere work less well (or better) here.
 Local studies of promising interventions should be undertaken.
 Evidence-based policy is anyway not a blueprint approach: it worked in Ontario let’s do it in Oxford.
 Rather, programmes which worked elsewhere are adapted to the local context and then tested in that context.

 2. Even if most things seem to work, we can’t do everything

 There are two parts to this.
 For multi-component interventions, which bits are necessary?
 This matters not just to do the bits that work, but because the more complicated a programme then the more likely it is to go wrong.
 More generally, we need to know what works best.
 More specifically, which interventions are most cost effective?
 This is where values also play a role.
 It is very plausible that prevention is most cost effective as it avoids all the costs once a person falls into the vicious circle of homelessness, unemployment, and substance abuse.
 But that does not mean we can ignore those sleeping rough.
 Resource allocation is a ultimately a political decision, but one which should be informed by robust evidence.

 Currently that evidence is not readily available or used.
 The mission of the new Centre for Homelessness Impact is to bring rigorous evidence of what works in an accessible, usable form for use by policy makers and practitioners.